zkrising/Tachi/docs/docs/api/routes/gpt-targets.md

 # GPT-Target Endpoints

 These endpoints deal with [targets](../../api/terminology.md) for a Game + Playtype.
-These are things like searching goals or milestones, or retrieving information about a specific ID.
+These are things like searching goals or quests, or retrieving information about a specific ID.

 For user-specific target endpoints, such as subscriptions, see [UGPT-Target Endpoints](./ugpt-targets.md).